-This defense does apply when the direct threat is to the disabled individual.
+This defense applies when the direct threat is to the disabled individual.
 See Chevron U.S.A., Inc. v.
-Echazabal, 536 U.S. 73, 76-77 (2002) (recognizing availability of "direct threat" defense when toxins at oil refinery would exacerbate plaintiff's liver condition).
+Echazabal, 536 U.S. 73, 76-77 (2002) (recognizing the availability of a "direct threat" defense when toxins at oil refinery would exacerbate the plaintiff's liver condition).